slinkslinkovich/backtesting_crypto/RSI_README.md

 In the following files you will see the results of our backtests.
 We use one rule for all strategies - you are allowed to hold only one trade, without adding margin to the position.
 This rule is called - One.
+All tests were carried out with a transaction amount of 100$, without leverage.
+This is done for the convenience of your calculations, as 100$ = 100%.